Maumagnaguagno/HyperTensioN_U/README.md

 ## Assignments
 The result of an expensive call may be necessary across several terms.
 Instead of repeating the entire call, one can create a new variable and assign the value of such call.
-Assignments are expected to be in preconditions.
+Assignments are limited to preconditions.

 ```Lisp
 (assign ?newvar (call - ?var 5))